Domino-Blockchain/domichain/docs/src/terminology.md

 ---
 title: Terminology
-description: "Learn the essential terminology used throughout the Solana blockchain and development models."
+description: "Learn the essential terminology used throughout the Domichain blockchain and development models."
 keywords:
   - terms
   - dictionary